mirumee/ariadne-website/website/blog/2023-11-15-ariadne-codegen-0-10.md

 | operationName123  | operation_name123         | operation_name_123    |
 | operationNAME123  | operation_n_a_m_e123      | operation_name_123    |

-This change may require changes in code which uses generated client.
+This is potentially a breaking change and may require changes in code using generated client.

 ## Open Telemetry tracing

-`0.10` ships with two additional base clients that support Open Telemetry tracing.
+`0.10` ships with two additional base clients that support the Open Telemetry tracing.
 When the `opentelemetry_client` configuration option is set to `true`, the default included base client is replaced with one that implements the opt-in Open Telemetry support - `BaseClientOpenTelemetry`/`AsyncBaseClientOpenTelemetry`.
 By default this support does nothing, but if the `opentelemetry-api` package is installed and the `tracer` argument is provided, then the client will create spans with data about requests made.

-Tracing arguments handled by `BaseClientOpenTelemetry`:
+Tracing arguments accepted by `BaseClientOpenTelemetry`:
-- `tracer`: `Optional[Union[str, Tracer]] = None` - tracer object or name which will be passed to the `get_tracer` method
+- `tracer`: `Optional[Union[str, Tracer]] = None` - tracer object or name to pass to the `get_tracer` method
-- `root_context`: `Optional[Context] = None` - optional context added to root span
+- `root_context`: `Optional[Context] = None` - optional context added to the root span
-- `root_span_name`: `str = "GraphQL Operation"` - name of root span
+- `root_span_name`: `str = "GraphQL Operation"` - name of the root span

-`AsyncBaseClientOpenTelemetry` supports all arguments which `BaseClientOpenTelemetry` does, but also exposes additional arguments regarding websockets:
+`AsyncBaseClientOpenTelemetry` supports the same arguments as `BaseClientOpenTelemetry`, but also accepts additional arguments regarding websockets:
 - `ws_root_context`: `Optional[Context] = None` - optional context added to root span for websocket connection
 - `ws_root_span_name`: `str = "GraphQL Subscription"` - name of root span for websocket connection

 ## Included comments

-In `0.10` we change the `include_comments` option to allow selection of the style of comments to be included at the top of each generated file.
+In `0.10` we changed the `include_comments` option to allow selection of the style of comments to be included at the top of each generated file.
 Available options:
 - `"timestamp"` - comment with generation timestamp
 - `"stable"` - comment with message that this is a generated file (new default)
 - `"none"` - no comments